 “Did you suffer from any sexual exploitation?”
-His gaze lingered on my frail frame, assurance in his piercing eyes.
+His gaze lingered on my frail frame.
+“Miss Haines?”

 Mortification heated my face.
-I clenched my thighs together, hands fumbling in my lap.
+Hands fumbling on my lap, I clenched my thighs together.
 “No.”

-“Just for clarification,” he probed, scribbling notes, “you’re stating that no sexual assault or penetration took place.”
+“Just for clarification,” he probed while scribbling notes.
+“No sexual assault or penetration took place.”

 Odious flashbacks sprung tears to my eyes.
 “No.”

-Lips thinning into a grim line, he peered at me over his black-framed reading glasses, sympathy in his soft gaze.
+His lips thinned into a grim line.
+He peered over black-framed reading glasses, sympathy in his soft gaze.
 “Can you tell us where you slept?”
 He changed the subject.
 “Was there a routine?
 Were you authorised to leave the house?”

 The two co-workers shared an unreadable look.
 “Do you have any concept of what language he spoke?”